Are you and your family active? Do you fight over the heating pad in your house? Well…. as normal as this may not be, this is the norm for us! 🙂

 Between my husband, my dog, and myself, there is always an injury of some kind present in my household!
-My husband is an ultra marathoner and avid hiker, so sore muscles are no stranger to him!
-My dog is about to have his second CCL surgery (ACL in humans).
-And me….?
-Dancing, running, or just plain old being a klutz, always claims an injury to an appendage of mine!
+My husband is an ultra marathoner, so sore muscles are no stranger to him!
+My dog is had 2 CCL surgeries (ACL in humans), so he gets sore sometimes after long hikes and rough playing And me….?
+Dancing, hiking, or just falling down on flat ground always leaves me with an injury to an appendage of mine!
+Since we all end up fight over the use of the electric heating pad we have, I decided to make another one for us to share.
+This pack is extremely easy to make, incredibly inexpensive, and couple it with the use of Young Living Essential Oils and add some pretty potent therapeutic effects!

 This May Contain Affiliate Links